abbeyseto/PostsAPI/README.md

 The only ones you will need to configure are the **PostgreSQL database**  and **Mailgun** Email provider service

+> !WARNINGS

+You will see this error below if you are using a sandbox mailgun environment.

+> **Sandbox domains are for test purposes only.
+Please add your own domain or add the address to authorized recipients in Account settings.**

+To avoid this error, please use a verified domain mailgun environment.

+This ensures that emails are delivered for confirmation of email adresses and for the test cases to pass.

 ### **Keys and Credentials**
 After setting up your postgreSQL database and Mailgun, you will need to store the credentials to a place where this apllication can access it.